List of Rehabs in West Virginia

 Paying for Treatment with Medicaid in West Virginia

 West Virginia utilizes the federal government healthcare Marketplace for its residents.
 The state oversees the plans that become available to residents.
 The marketplace offers cost-sharing reductions or subsidies to help individuals pay for their premiums or deductibles.
 If your income exceeds the marketplace requirements, you will be referred to Medicaid for coverage.
 Medicaid coverage continues to expand in West Virginia, which caused the state to have some of the lowest rates of uninsured residents compared to other states in the country.
-With 84 programs in West Virginia accepting Medicaid, it is beneficial that nearly 190,000 residents enrolled in Medicaid as of mid-2021.
+With multiple programs in West Virginia accepting Medicaid, it is beneficial that nearly 600,000 residents enrolled in Medicaid as of mid-2021.

-Using Private Insurance to pay for Drug Rehab in West Virginia
+Using Private Insurance to Pay for Drug Rehab in West Virginia

 Another option to pay for drug and alcohol treatment services is private health insurance policies.
 Often, private health insurance plans cover a good portion of the costs associated with substance use treatment programs.
 The programs that work with these health insurance providers are usually higher care and quality programs.
 Though a health insurance policy can cover costs, it can limit you to what programs are covered, and there may still be some out-of-pocket expenses for the patient.
 The health insurance provider will be able to explain all the benefits of the policy and which programs are covered.